HomeBioPublicationsTeachingOutreachMusicTheaterPhotography

 My research centers on computer security, privacy, and human-computer interaction (HCI).
 I particularly enjoy building and testing data-driven systems that support users' security and privacy decisions.
 My dissertation focused on supporting password-security decisions with data.
 I have also worked extensively on improving users' online privacy, as well as making Internet-of-Things (IoT) devices more secure, privacy-protective, and usable.
 In 2017, my students and I formed the UChicago SUPERgroup for Security, Usability, and Privacy Education and Research.
 The SUPERgroup's research has been supported by nine NSF grants, including the NSF CAREER Award (2021), as well as grants from Mozilla Research, Meta, Google, and the Data Transparency Lab.

 I have published at top security and privacy conferences, top HCI conferences, and many interdisciplinary venues.
-I have received four best/distinguished paper awards (USENIX Security 2023, CHI 2017, USENIX Security 2016, UbiComp 2014), as well as five honorable mentions for best paper (CHI 2021, CHI 2021, CHI 2020, CHI 2016, CHI 2012).
+I have received five best/distinguished paper awards (CHI 2024, USENIX Security 2023, CHI 2017, USENIX Security 2016, UbiComp 2014), as well as five honorable mentions for best paper (CHI 2021, CHI 2021, CHI 2020, CHI 2016, CHI 2012).
 I have also been fortunate to be awarded the 2018 SIGCHI Outstanding Dissertation Award, the 2016 John Karat Usable Privacy and Security Student Research Award, an NDSEG fellowship, a Fulbright scholarship, and a Yahoo Key Scientific Challenges Award.
 Jointly with the other core members of the CMU passwords group, I also received the 2020 Allen Newell Award for Research Excellence and the 2018 IEEE Cybersecurity Award for Practice.
 My work has been covered in the NY Times, Forbes, Ars Technica, and many others.

 I really enjoy teaching.
 At UChicago, I introduced new courses in Usable Security and Privacy, Ethics and Fairness in Data Science (jointly with Raul Castro Fernandez), a graduate seminar on Data-Driven Security and Privacy, and (jointly with Douglas Pancoast at SAIC) a trans-disciplinary class about making interactive artworks that comment on privacy.
 I currently teach UChicago's undergraduate introduction to computer security course (jointly with David Cash), an undergraduate course about ethics, fairness, and privacy in computer systems, and an annual graduate seminar.
 Earlier in my career, I twice taught a section of UChicago's introduction to computing course, twice co-taught CMU's interdisciplinary Usable Privacy and Security class, served as TA for CMU's graduate-level Secure Software Systems course, and was the lead instructor six times for a large introductory programming course at Rutgers.
 In addition, I am actively involved in a number of outreach efforts to broaden participation in CS.
 For most of my time at CMU, I taught a CS activity twice weekly at a local middle school.
 As part of CMU's Women@SCS and SCS4ALL groups, I presented "roadshows" at local K-12 schools and was a facilitator for CMU's BiasBusters program to combat unconscious bias.